-$\ell$ -diversity: In this setting, for each of the anonymization groups (with at least k people), these exists someone from each one of $\ell$ -well separated classes.
+l -diversity: Each of the k people is in each anonymization group is in one of l -well separated classes.
 If you cannot identify a single person (the governor), but know they are one of k people, and all of those people have cancer, then you still know the governor has cancer.
-Instead, $\ell$ -diversity ensures that some person in each such set of k is in one of $\ell$ distinct clusters, and thus has the hidden attributes different.
+This ensures that each person in the set of k is in one of l distinct clusters, and thus has the hidden attributes different.

-t-closeness: This starts with $\ell$ -diversity, but also ensures that within each anonymization group, the set needs to look like the full data set D among the hidden parameters (less than distance t in Earth Movers Distance).
+t-closeness: This starts with l -diversity, but also ensures that within each anonymization group, the set needs to look like the full data set D among the hidden parameters (less than distance t in Earth Movers Distance).